Wonicon/naivecc/README.md

 1. No global variables (parsed but cannot generate code);
 1. No preprocessor;
 1. Basic type only consists of int (float is parsed but cannot generate code);
-1. All local variables should be defined at the beginning of a function.
+1. All local variables should be defined at the beginning of a function;
+1. Struct is passed by reference, and returning a struct is dangerous.

 The top level of a program should look like this: